pg-support/supt-km/docs/4. Processes/d. Custom Grille/Custom Grille Cancellation Process.md

 ### Order shows 'Delayed'

-We may remove the 'Ready to Print' tag, and proceed with the regular [[Order Cancellation Process]] process.
+We may remove the 'Ready to Print' tag, and proceed with the regular [[Order Cancellation Process - Check Basecamp for updates]] process.

 ### Order shows 'Awaiting Fulfillment'